Moonlight and Magnolias

 Please prepare a contemporary comedic or contemporary dramatic monologue of two minutes max.
 Actors of all racial and social backgrounds are encouraged to audition.

-David O. Selznick (37) - Successful Hollywood film producer.
-Beginning to become obsessed with making the movie of teh book.
+David O. Selznick (29-38) - Successful Hollywood film producer.
+Beginning to become obsessed with making the movie of the book.
 Confident and sometimes bullish, but still wants to prove his worth in the job.
 A job he feels he is always one flop away from losing.

-Miss Poppenguhl (25 and up) - By no means a secondary part.
-It is her that provides much of the humor and her opening scene with Selznick sets the style and pace of the whole play.
+Miss Poppenguhl (22-35) - It is her that provides much of the humor and her opening scene with Selznick sets the style and pace of the whole play.
 Being close to, but outside of, the movie-making process she gives a more realistic view of the ridiculousness of it all.
+Very strong and dry sense of humor.